Paygate/PayWeb_WordPress_Standalone/README.md

 ## PayGate PayWeb Standalone plugin v1.0.1 for Wordpress v5.8

 This is the PayGate PayWeb Standalone plugin for Wordpress.
-Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation